 LRV 49

-This pink is actually a light shade of red-orange.
-Red is considered a warm color, which brings in that coziness, while the addition of black and gray pigment (shade) tones the color down to create this neutral pink.
+Red is considered a warm color, which creates a cozy atmosphere, while the addition of black and gray pigment (shade) tones the color down to create this neutral pink.

 12 | Dusty Lavender by Valspar